Self Building

 The actual construction phase of a project is very demanding and often completed within very tight deadlines.
 The teams involved must commit to working together to ensure the project remains on schedule and budget.

-Thanks to modern construction software, it is now quite easy to pass across information amongst different teams on site.
+Thanks to modern construction software, it is now quite easy to pass across information among different teams on site.

-That being said, it is important for the client to visit the site regularly to check on the progress to avoid unwanted surprises when it is too late to effect any changes.
+That being said, the client needs to visit the site regularly to check on the progress to avoid unwanted surprises when it is too late to effect any changes.

 6. Postconstruction